Siddhart-Yadav/Bug-Localization-Repair/README.md

-The Software Engineering ZIp file conatians the all the files during the project building stage whihc include
-## Repository Structure
-This repository contains both the final project files and experimental work from the development process.
-The `project.zip` includes:
+This  SoftEngProj ZIp file contains both the final project files and experimental work from the development process.
+The `SoftEngProj.zip` includes:
 - Final implementation files
 - Experimental code and iterations
 - Development stage work
+- Evaluation programs like test cases,comparison of different models, test cases from the quixbugs repository etc.

 ### Note on Experimental Files
 Some files in this repository represent experimental stages of development and may not be directly relevant to the final implementation.
 These were preserved to: